Billiam/billiam.org/_posts/2025-08-13-cnc-joints.md

 Void volume:
 : 0

-Axially constrained:
-: yes

-Radially constrained:
+Alignment directions:
-: no
+: 3

 ## Hammer tenon

 {% include figure.html url="images/post/2025/joint/hammerf.jpg" %}

 The hammer tenon can be cut flat and provides axial and radial assembly help.
 It's a bit more complicated to design, and requires adding dogbones, which creates some void spaces in the joint.
+Alignment and surface contact can be improved by using a smaller tool to reduce the dogbone size.

 Glue surface area:
 : 6.43 in²